gaspare-mascolino/knowledge/pages/music.md

 |   III Major  |       2W               |    VI Major      |  III Minor Inverted |
 |   IV Perfect | III Major (2W) + H     |   VII Minor      |   II Major Inverted |
 |   V Perfect  | III Major + III Minor  |   VII Majoe      |   II Minor Inverted |

+### Melody

+A **melody**, melodic phrase or melodic line, in musical theory, is a succession of sounds whose structure generates a musical organism of complete meaning.

+**Melody on a succesion of note**

+1. Chord notes: the chord note could be used on the composition of the melody
+2. Cromatic approach: the notes of cromatic approach could preceded every note of the chord (near).
+3. Scale approach: the notes are present on the tonality referred to the chord and can be used directly on a structured note of the chord (near).
+4. Hi-Low: tension, supports or delay of a structured note (Hi) to a note of the chord (Low).
+These note have the same properties of the no chord and to locate it necessary keep in mind that they are always a tone (W) up (Hi) rather than the structured note of the chord (Low).
+In chords diminished and half diminished the highest voice are the *Hi* and the lowest the *Low*.
+The Hi-Low moves with the 13-5, 11-3, 9-1, 5-1 and 7-6.
+Since now the cromatism and the scales note a value of (1/8 or less), the Hig-Low have no limits of duration.
+Not very pretty at the vocal part.

 ### Modulation